-The facility maintains and implements the Fugitive Dust Control Plan all roadways, the plant yard, all material storage piles, and all material handling operations specified in Appendix A. All activities performed to control fugitive dust are documented by the facility.
-The facility reports their annual emissions of particulate matter for EUYARD through MAERS.
-The facility used a MAERS Emission Factor of 0.12 for PM for their aggregate storage and vehicle equipment totaling 6,933 lbs, and a MAERS emission factor of 6.2 lb/mile for PM for their roadways totaling 4,129 lbs.
+The facility maintains and implements the Fugitive Dust Control Plan for the plant roadways, yard, material storage piles, and all material handling operations specified in Appendix A. All activities performed to control fugitive dust are documented by the facility.
+The facility reports their annual emissions of particulate matter for EU-YARD through MAERS.
+The facility used a MAERS emission factor of 6.2 lb/mile for PM10 for their roadways totaling 5.017 lbs.